mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 Quick Example with dask.array
 -----------------------------

-As a quick example, we compute a large random dot product with `dask.array` and look at `top`.
+As a quick example, we compute a large random dot product with [`dask.array`](http://dask.pydata.org/) and look at `top`.
+Dask.array computes large array operations by breaking arrays up in to many small NumPy arrays and then executing those array operations in multiple threads.

 {% highlight Python %}
 In [1]: import dask.array as da